Gurenax/salesforce-training-notes/README.md

 * You need to load 50,000 to five million records.
 If you need to load more than 5 million records, we recommend you work with a Salesforce partner or visit the AppExchange for a suitable partner product.
 * You need to load into an object that is not supported by the Data Import Wizard.
 * You want to schedule regular data loads, such as nightly imports.

+## Data Export

+### Data Export Wizard
+- This is an in-browser wizard, accessible through the Setup menu.
+It allows you to export data manually once every six days (for weekly export) or 28 days (for monthly export).
+You can also export data automatically, at weekly or monthly intervals.

+### Data Loader
+- Same definition as Data Loader above.

+### Export Now
+- Exports data immediately.

+### Schedule Export
+- Schedule the export process for `Weekly` or `Monthly` intervals.

+---